The Sentinel (2006 film): Plot

+Reception

+Box office

+In the United States and Canada, The Sentinel grossed $36.3 million, with $42.5 million in other territories, for a worldwide total of $78.8 million, against a budget of $60 million.
+It opened at No. 3, its first of three consecutive weeks in the Top 10 at the domestic box office.

-Critical reception
+Critical response

-The Sentinel received generally poor reviews.
-On Rotten Tomatoes, the film has a score of 34% based on 131 reviews, with an average rating of 5 out of 10.
-The site's consensus reads, "The Sentinel starts off well enough but quickly wears thin with too many plot holes and conventional action sequences."
-On Metacritic, the film has a score of 49 out of 100 based on 32 reviews, indicating "mixed or average reviews".
+Metacritic, which uses a weighted average, assigned the a score of 49 out of 100, based on 32 critics, indicating "mixed or average" reviews.

 The BBC review described it as being "as compelling as watching the ink dry on a superfluous UN treaty".
-Some other reviewers, such as Kenneth Turan of Los Angeles Times, enjoyed the film.
-Roger Ebert gave the film 3 out of 4 stars.
+Kenneth Turan, of the Los Angeles Times, enjoyed the film, while Roger Ebert gave it 3 out of 4 stars.